 Our Paragard lawyers are getting more calls of late.
 This is reflected in the numbers.
-The Paragard MDL has been averaging 86 new cases a month since May, which is a major increase over the rate of new cases during the first 18 months of the MDL.
+The Paragard MDL has been averaging 86 new cases a month since May, a significant increase over the rate of new cases during the first 18 months of the MDL.

 Meanwhile, the MDL class action judge approved the Plaintiff Fact Sheets.
 Plaintiffs who have brought a claim have 120 days to return them along with supporting documents.

-June 2022: After crawling along at a very slow pace for the last 2 years, the Paragard IUD class-action MDL was quietly one of the most active mass torts in the country last month.
+June 2022: After crawling along at a languid pace for the last 2 years, the Paragard IUD class-action MDL was quietly one of the most active mass torts in the country last month.
 As of June 15, there were 1,195 plaintiffs with pending cases in the Paragard MDL.
 That means 177 new Paragard lawsuits were transferred into or directly filed in the MDL in the last 30 days.
 Only 5 new cases were added to the Paragard MDL during the previous 30-day period.
-The recent uptick in Paragard claims is the biggest increase in new cases in any pending MDL over the same period.
+The recent uptick in Paragard claims is the most significant increase in new cases in any pending MDL over the same period.
 We have no solid explanation for the sudden spike in new Paragard filings.
-It could be that large blocks of cases were filed by various lawyers.
-Some lawyers will collect mass tort clients and wait to file their cases all at the same time.
+It could be that large blocks of cases were filed by various lawyers, and some lawyers will collect mass tort clients and wait to file their cases simultaneously.

 May 2022: The pace of new Paragard lawsuits has slowed down recently.
-As of May 15, there were 1,018 plaintiffs with pending cases in the Paragard IUD MDL with just 5 new cases filed or transferred in over the last 30 days.
+As of May 15, there were 1,018 plaintiffs with pending cases in the Paragard IUD MDL, with just 5 new cases filed or transferred over the last 30 days.
 Unfortunately, the slow pace of new cases seems to be matched by the frustratingly slow pace of the MDL proceedings.
-The Paragard MDL has been around quite a long time and still we have no set date for opening bellwether trials.
+The Paragard MDL has been around a long time, and we still have no set a date for opening bellwether trials.

 2015 study on IUDs